McCallum, Newfoundland and Labrador

 McCallum is a local service district and designated place in the Canadian province of Newfoundland and Labrador.
-It is on the southern coast of the island of Newfoundland.
+McCallum is located on the southern coast of the island of Newfoundland.
 It is accessible only by boat or by air, and in appearance and way of life is thought by some to be as close to a pre-20th century community as may be found.
 McCallum lies in an enclosed harbour and is sheltered between two hills.
 The community survives primarily on the fishery.
 Whaling was also a major industry in the late 19th century.
-It is also about an hour and a half from the nearest road, in a community called Hermitage.
+The provincial government runs a ferry service to McCallum from the nearby town of Hermitage, about an hour and a half away by boat, where the nearest road is located.
+The town had a population of 45 in the 2021 Census.

 History

 McCallum takes its name from Sir Henry Edward McCallum, Colonial Governor of Newfoundland and Labrador from 1899 to 1901.

 The waters around McCallum have been fished since at least the 16th century, however no permanent settlement existed until after the Seven Years' War, after 1816.
 When the French gained possession of the Islands of Saint Pierre and Miquelon, the English on the Islands were forced to find new homes, and looked just north, to Newfoundland's southern coast.

 It was during this time that Captain James Cook was appointed marine surveyor of Newfoundland, and mapped out in detail the coastline and waters around McCallum to create a boundary for where the French were still allowed to fish.

 Aside from the traditional fishery, there is also a lobster fishery.

 In recent years there has also been aquaculture in and around the community of McCallum.
 The lifeblood of McCallum revolves around the sea.

 McCallum voted on resettlement in 2015 and 2017 but did not meet the 90% threshold required.

+In 2025, a CBC report regarding McCallum stated that the population had decreased to approximately 20.
+The report also profiled the graduation of the only student left at St. Peter’s All Grade.
+The school has no projected enrolment and no reason to open next year.